 If your Serna motion is unsuccessful initially, then you are not out of luck.
 You may use the California criminal appeals process to appeal this decision.

-If your Serna motion is denied--and you are then convicted of the charges against you--you can appeal your conviction arguing, in part, that your Serna motion should not have been denied because in fact your constitutional right to a speedy trial was violated.
+If your Serna motion is denied--and you are then convicted of the charges - you can appeal your conviction arguing, in part, that your Serna motion should not have been denied because in fact your constitutional right to a speedy trial was violated.

 Call us for help ...